Jeff Bourns: Professional career

 Bourns rediscovered his passion for tennis after recovering from a spinal cord injury in 2010.
 He started a non profit organization for amputees, the Houston Amputee Society.
 Bourns helped organize Houston's first amputee skateboarding and WCMX clinic in March 2013 at Lee and Joe Jamil skatepark assisted by professional skateboarder Sean Malto.

 Bourns found a wheelchair tennis program available at Houston's Metropolitan Multi-Service Center.
 Instead of playing in a wheelchair he played standing or ambulatory on his prosthesis as he did growing up.
 While a student in the class he searched for adaptive tennis programs for amputees who played standing.
 He could not find any, anywhere.
 In 2014 Bourns started an amputee tennis program at Houston's Metropolitan Multi-Service Center.
 He partnered with the United States Tennis Association of Texas (USTA) and city of Houston.
 In 2014 Bourns was selected to serve on USTA Texas' adaptive and wheelchair committee charged with helping pioneer and grow the sport of tennis for amputees.
 He is the first person to represent the United States competing in International adaptive standing tennis tournaments.
 He learned of an International adaptive standing tennis tournament to take place December 11–13, 2015 in Santiago, Chile.
 Bourns finished in the quarterfinals of the Masters Final TAP and began competing on the TAP World Tour in 2015.
 The TAP World Tour is a competitive circuit for tennis players with physical disabilities who play tennis standing rather than in wheelchairs.

 At the Brazil Open held in Uberlandia, Brazil July 30–31, 2016 he was eliminated in the second round.
 Bourns was instrumental to bringing the first International Adaptive Standing Tennis Tournament to the United States, the USA TAP Open, where he was an organizer and player with Houston, Texas playing host.
 The USA TAP Open acted as a springboard to popularize the growth and development of a new modality of tennis for individuals in the United States and Internationally.
 His best International showing came at the Malmo Open, the largest Para-Sporting event in Europe, where he was a semi-finalist.
 In 2019 he played in his last tennis tournament at the Inaugural CAST Open in Greensboro, North Carolina where he was a finalist.
 Bourns retired from the TAP World Tour in 2019 ranked No. 4 in the world adaptive standing tennis rankings and top ranked American in his classification.

-In a venture off of the court, Bourns has a cast and producing credit in film in the documentary film Tin Soldiers.
+In a venture off of the court, Bourns has a cast and producing credit in the documentary film Tin Soldiers.
 The film is a look into the world of adaptive sports, where athletes with spina bifida, cerebral palsy, amputations or paralysis find new ways to enjoy the sports they love.

 Bourns is a strong advocate for Adaptive Sport and physical activity for individuals with disabilities.